 We conduct extensive water quality monitoring throughout the Indian Creek and Yough watersheds at over 50 locations.
 This information is important for establishing baseline water quality, identifying watershed threats, and protecting public health.

 We conduct E. coli sampling at popular swimming locations around the watershed (this program is expanded during the summer months).
 Data are available on the The Swim Guide for the public to use in making decisions about where to engage in contact recreation in the watershed.
-Contact Krissy for more information or visit our Swimmable Waters page to learn more.
+Visit our Swimmable Waters page to learn more.

 Yough River Comprehensive Water Quality Monitoring Project